 If the light comes on while driving, the system does not work.
 However, as conventional braking operates when applied, there is no problem to continue your driving.
-In the following cases, contact your Toyota dealer:

 - The warning light does not come on after the ignition key is turned to "ON". - The warning light remains on after the ignition key is turned to "ON". - The warning light comes on while driving.